canonical/httprequest-lego-provider/charm/docs/explanation/charm-architecture.md

 ## OCI images

 We use [Rockcraft's Django framework extension](https://documentation.ubuntu.com/rockcraft/en/stable/reference/extensions/django-framework.html) to build OCI Images for HTTP request LEGO provider.
-The images are defined in [HTTP request LEGO provider rock](https://github.com/canonical/httprequest-lego-provider/blob/main/rockcraft.yaml).
+The images are defined in [HTTP request Lego provider rock](https://github.com/canonical/httprequest-lego-provider/blob/main/rockcraft.yaml).
 They are published to [Charmhub](https://charmhub.io/), the official repository of charms.

 > See more: [How to publish your charm on Charmhub](https://juju.is/docs/sdk/publishing)